 We also report differences in a variety of other loan and firm characteristics.
 Cov-lite loans are more likely to be used in deals sponsored by private equity firms, especially the initial LBO financing, they are less likely to include bank tranches such as revolvers or term loans A, and are more likely to include a second lien facility and be structured as asset based loans, which tend to be heavily collateralized typically by inventory and/or accounts receivable.
 Cov-lite loans are much less common among small firms, whether measured by firms' total assets or by LCD's middle market indicator.
 Even for this revised sample that includes unrated loans, cov-lite loans are more common among unregistered and deregistering firms and cov-lite issuers are older.
-Consistent with asset based lending practices, cov-lite loans are issued by firms with higher current ratios, but these firms also have higher pre-existing leverage and lower property, plant & equipment than cov-heavy issuers.
+Consistent with asset based lending practices, cov-lite loans are issued by firms with higher current ratios, but these firms also have higher pre-existing leverage and lower property, plant and equipment than cov-heavy issuers.

-In Table 6, we investigate the role of SEC registration for the decision to issue a cov-lite loan instead of a cov-heavy loan.
-With the regulatory arbitrage hypothesis, firms issue cov-lite loans as substitutes for bonds to avoid SEC registration.
+In Table 8, we investigate the role of SEC registration for the decision to issue a cov-lite loan instead of a cov-heavy loan.
+With the legal status hypothesis, firms issue cov-lite loans as substitutes for bonds to avoid SEC registration.
 In contrast, cov-heavy loans are not substitutes for bonds, and firms do not issue them to avoid SEC registration that would occur if they issued bonds.
 Columns (1) through (3) focus on firms that are registered with the SEC at the time of loan issuance and assesses whether cov-lite issuers are more likely to subsequently deregister.
 The results show that they are.
-Average marginal effects for cov-lite loans are positive throughout and turn statistically significant by the second fiscal year end after loan issuance.
-The average marginal effect of cov-lite issuance on being deregistered after three years is a

-7.5 percentage point increase in the probability of being deregistered after three years, compared to a 19.1% baseline probability.
+Average marginal effects for covlite loans are positive and statistically significant throughout, with the vast majority of the additional deregistrations taking place during the first year after loan issuance.
+The average marginal effect of covlite issuance on being deregistered after three years is a 5.8 percentage point increase in the probability of being deregistered after three years, compared to a 10.8% baseline probability.
 Note that these deregistrations are voluntary deregistrations.
-Firms that disappear due to bankruptcy are not coded as deregistrations.
-Larger deals with longer maturities are less likely to result in deregistration, while sponsored deals, and particularly LBOs, are more likely to result in deregistration.
+Firms that disappear due to bankruptcy or a merger are not coded as deregistrations.
+Larger deals with longer maturities are marginally less likely to result in deregistration, while sponsored deals, and particularly LBOs are more likely to result in deregistration.
+Table 8 also includes an interaction between the LBO indicator and the cov-lite indicator to allow for the possibility that deregistration following cov-lite issuance might be driven by LBOs.
+We do not find any evidence in favor of this explanation.

-An important result in Table 6 is that bond refinancings are positively associated with immediate deregistration, but not with deregistration events that occur after the first year.
+An important result in Table 8 is that bond refinancings are positively associated with deregistration.
 If firms were to substitute loans for bonds to benefit from bank monitoring, they would use cov-heavy loans to refinance bonds.
 Instead, in column (4) we see that they are more likely to use a cov-lite loan for a bond refinancing.
 Refinancing a bond with a cov-lite loan is especially advantageous for a firm that plans to deregister since the major difference between a cov-lite loan and a bond is that the bond requires SEC registration and the loan does not, so having an outstanding bond would be an obstacle to deregistering but an outstanding loan would not be.
 We see that firms that use a cov-lite loan to refinance a bond are more likely to deregister immediately.